eduardkb/JS.Next-SV-Code-Camp/README.md

 to Run dev server (scripts section in package.json)
 ---$ npm run dev

-TODO
+## TODO

-- fix logo in header (header.js)
-  - not loading png files
+    - Investigate rsuite placeholder error on console (does not work on App while being alone and with no parameters)